Grace In Small Things: Stolen Moment In Dark Of Night Edition

 We always know.

-and they will sleep and I will lay awake and we will pass the night and we will be happy, all of us.
+Edited, late Sunday: from the vantage point of the day following an entirely sleepless night, this sentence - "and they will sleep and I will lay awake and we will pass the night and we will be happy, all of us.
 Even me, in my tiredness.
 I will be happy" - reads like 50% nonsense, 30% delusion and maybe 20% rambling sentimentalism.
 The sentimentalism, fine - I do adore my children and I do consider myself happy and I am so glad to have taken a technology break this weekend - but really.
 Exhaustion sucks rancid cow poo, and I was not - I repeat, NOT - happy to get only five minutes' sleep last night.
 They are my greatest joy, yes, but they just might be trying to kill me, too.